turanegaku/RecursiveView/README.md

 ## Description
 - This application show you **ALL** Image file in the directory.
 - You know what images in directories which is in the specified directory.
+- input your specified directory in the inputbox "root directory"
 - You can see the images up down scroll.
 - Click ``Next`` or ``Prev`` button, then viewer show the next Directory